evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 that this is planned obsolescence is giving them too much credit, as it feels more like it stems from a lack of planning.
 Performance optimization of new software seems to end when it works smoothly on 'current' hardware, which means that it doesn't take long for hardware to get branded 'old'.
+Even though every OS X release comes with the promise of better performance, my own experience tells me the inverse is true.
+How awesome would it be if OS X developers were forced to run base-line 5-year old hardware?
+I imagine that this problem would not exist.

 Everything these days feels worse, and it's extremely frustrating that I got this big honking machine fairly recently, and it already feels old and not fun to use.
+This was a big expense!
+I justified it because programming is my livelyhood.

 So there was my reason to try Linux.
-I had a sneaking suspicion that running Linux on the same hardware would easily outperform OS X. Granted, I do believe that Linux tends to be a bit more 'maintenence' heavy, but if it runs fast, I consider it a win.
+I had a sneaking suspicion that running Linux on the same hardware would easily outperform OS X. Granted, I do believe that Linux tends to be a bit more 'maintenance' heavy, but if it runs fast, I consider it a win.

 But where to start?
 I didn't want to lose my main development machine, so instead I used my 4-year old Air.

-Choosing a linux distribution
+Choosing a Linux distribution
 -----------------------------

 The first choice for Linux distributions these days is always [Ubuntu][1].